Australia and sanctions

 What is in the national interest will depend on the particular circumstances.
 Relevant factors may include the broader objectives of a particular sanctions regime, whether the activity is in the interests of or would be advantageous to Australia as a whole (which may include economic, security, and any other relevant foreign policy considerations), and any effect on Australia’s international reputation or standing or external relations.
 The Minister or delegate will consider all relevant considerations in making an assessment of whether the granting of a permit is in the national interest.

-What is an inquiry and how do I apply for one?
+What is an indicative assessment and how do I apply for one?

-ASO may answer an inquiry of whether you are affected by Australian sanctions law.
-You can request an inquiry in ASO’s portal OSAS.
-Before making a request, you should read all the information on this website, follow the What You Need To Do Check list and get your own legal advice as appropriate.
+You can request for an indicative assessment of whether your proposed activity is affected by Australian sanctions law, and may require a sanctions permit.
+Submit these requests on the Australian sanctions portal Pax.
+Before making a request, you should read all the information on this website, follow the What You Need to Do Checklist and get your own legal advice as appropriate.

 What is a sanctions permit and how do I apply for one?

 A sanctions permit is authorisation from the Minister for Foreign Affairs (or the Minister’s delegate) to undertake an activity that would otherwise be prohibited by an Australian sanctions law.
 If a sanctions permit is granted, conditions may be attached to that permit.
 Different sanctions regimes impose different criteria for the grant of a permit.
-Go to Sanctions Permits for further information on sanctions permits, including how to apply for a permit in ASO’s portal OSAS .
+Go to Sanctions Permits for further information on sanctions permits, including how to apply for a permit in Australian sanctions portal Pax.

-How long will it take to get an outcome from an inquiry and/or a sanctions permit?
+How long will it take to get an outcome from a request for an indicative assessment and/or a sanctions permit application?

 The time it will take to get a response will depend on a range of factors, including:

-- the complexity of your inquiry or application;
+- the complexity of your request for an indicative assessment or sanctions permit application;

 - whether all relevant information has been provided, including supporting documentation;